 Registering to Vote

 In order to register to vote, you must be a citizen of the United States, have lived at the address you are registering at for at least 30 days prior to the election, not be in jail or on parole for a felony conviction, be at least 18 years of age at the time of the next election, and not claim the right to vote elsewhere.
 Residents of other states are eligible to register in their home state or change their address to vote locally.

 To register to vote in New York state, simply obtain a voter registration form by visiting 110 Bray Hall.
-Students with disabilities who need assistance in completing this process may obtain assistance from the Office of Disability Services at Syracuse University.
+Students with disabilities who need assistance in completing this process may obtain assistance from the Center for Disability Resources at Syracuse University.
 Other options include: